Followers

 Frustrated Founder

-Many leaders in the Continental Army had experience in the British Army, and some of them proved quite controversial.
-Foremost among these was Charles Lee (General Washington’s second-in-command), who allowed himself to be captured by the British and was relieved at the Battle of Monmouth. (see blog post A General Disaster).
-Another was General Horatio Gates, who was victorious at Saratoga but fell into disgrace at the Battle of Camden.
-Our profiles of Richard Montgomery (see blog post, First to Fall) and Hugh Mercer (see blog post, Surgeon General from Scotland) demonstrate that these men had no lack of courage under fire – giving the last full measure.
+Many leaders in the Continental Army had prior experience in the British Army, and some of them became quite controversial.
+Foremost among these was Charles Lee (General Washington’s second-in-command), who allowed himself to be captured by the British and was relieved after the Battle of Monmouth. (see blog post A General Disaster).
+Another was General Horatio Gates, who won at Saratoga but fell into disgrace at the Battle of Camden.
+Our profiles of Richard Montgomery (see blog post, First to Fall) and Hugh Mercer (see blog post, Surgeon General from Scotland) show that these men had no shortage of courage under fire – giving the last full measure.

 General Charles Lee - one of many former